 In-person Angler Education programs have been canceled until further notice due to COVID-19.
 Luckily, you can learn to fish on your own!
 Keep reading for tips on getting started.

 Massachusetts offers many beautiful freshwater lakes, reservoirs, ponds, streams, and rivers where you can fish and enjoy a great day on the water.
 Use MassWildlife’s featured fishing map to find a lake, pond, or river that is perfect for beginners.
 When you arrive, choose an open spot without overhanging trees or too much submerged vegetation.

 What to bring

-If you’re a first-time angler, you don’t need tons of fancy equipment.
+If you’re new to fishing, you don’t need tons of fancy equipment.
 MassWildlife suggests that you take:

 - Small, dense pieces of food like cheese, chicken, hot dogs, or bread

 Now that your gear is ready, what should you fish for?
 There are many different types of freshwater fish in Massachusetts to choose from:

 - Trout and salmon